narottamgla/restapi-bdd-cucumber/README.md

-# "Selenium" BDD with "Cucumber" and "Serenity"
+# "RestAPI Automatiion" BDD with "Cucumber" and "Serenity"
 * This project is an example of how to setup API tests using BDD approach with Serenity framework

 ## Project Description: